IST263/fall2019m004/docs/computer-setup.md

 ** These first 5 steps will create your course folder/repo on GitHub **

-1. Click the link [POST LINK HERE] to get started.
+1. Click the link [https://classroom.github.com/a/NEH56j6G](https://classroom.github.com/a/NEH56j6G) to get started.

 2. You will be asked to signin with your GitHub username and password if you are not signed in.